Fort Southwick: History

 A central spiral staircase from the surface gives access to four main tunnels running radially outward from it at uneven angles.
 These tunnels lead to the barrack block and caponiers, and past the magazine.

-During the Second World War, Underground Headquarters of UGHQ, the communications "nerve centre" for Operation Overlord, was in a secret network of tunnels excavated between February and December 1942 by 172 Tunnelling Company of the Royal Engineers 100 ft (30 m) underneath Fort Southwick, well out of reach of any bombs of the era.
-The call sign of this base was 'MIN'.

 Although disarmed in 1906, the fort was retained by the military as a barracks, and also used to train soldiers how to capture and hold a fort.
 It became a demobilisation centre for three years after the First World War.

+During the Second World War, a secret network of tunnels was excavated between February and December 1942 by 172 Tunnelling Company of the Royal Engineers 100 ft (30 m) underneath Fort Southwick to serve as the underground headquarters (UGHQ), the communications "nerve centre", for Operation Overlord.
+The call sign of this UGHQ was 'MIN'.

-The fort was part of the Admiralty Research Establishment until 2002, when all operational use of the fort ceased.
-It was sold by the Ministry of Defence in July 2003 to the "Fort Southwick Company Limited", who intend to convert the barrack block into luxury apartments.
+The fort was part of the Admiralty Research Establishment until 2002, when military control of the fort ceased.
+It was sold by the Ministry of Defence in July 2003 to the "Fort Southwick Company Limited", who intended to convert the barrack block into luxury apartments.
+The site is currently occupied by the NHS and includes a staff park and ride service to Queen Alexandra Hospital.

 It has been a Grade I Listed Building since 1987.